qa-Ashut0sh/Portfolio/README.md

 ## CV
 You can download/view my CV as [PDF File](https://drive.google.com/file/d/1NBc3MRE4p3ghdxgm7DsKpSUhryHjjR6H/view?usp=drive_link)
 ## Skills
-You can find examples of the described skills in the [Example of my work](#examples-of-my-work) section.

 __UI testing__
   * I can test the application's interface across multiple devices and browsers, ensuring a seamless user experience.